 The state insurance license exam covers a lot of information: types of policies; policy riders, provisions, options, and exclusions; completing the application, underwriting, and delivering the policies; and taxes, retirement, and other insurance concepts.
 Preparation is the key to passing the insurance licensing exam.

 You will need a scaled score of at least 70 to pass the insurance licensing exam.
-Each state considers the difficulty of the test’s questions, accounting for differences in version by equating and scaling raw scores.
+Each state considers the difficulty of the test’s questions, accounting for differences in the version by equating and scaling raw scores.

 After you take the insurance licensing exam at one of the independent testing centers in your state, you will receive a PASS or FAIL designation immediately at your testing station.
 You will only receive a numeric score if you fail the exam.
 This can help you know where to focus your studying before registering to retake the test.